OptikaFX/OptikaFX-2D-Documentation/Documentation~/camera.md

 `ShadowRenderQuad` is attached to the camera.

-It creates and updates shadow rug quads as camera children.
+It creates and updates shadow matte quads as camera children.

 These quads are usually hidden/internal generated objects.